The convexity of optimal transport-based waveform inversion for certain structured velocity models: Numerical Results

 We observe that the changes in the squared $L^2$ or $W_2$ distances between $g(t,a,b)$ and $h(t)$ depends solely on the value of $\alpha$, which in turn affects the frequency of the source function.
 The graph of the source function in the frequency domain can be derived by taking a Fourier transform.
 Letting we get that $\widehat{f}(k) = \sqrt{\frac{\pi}{\alpha}}e^{-\frac{(\pi k)^2}{\alpha}-10\pi ik}$, and the power at a frequency $k$ is given by the magnitude, which is $|\widehat{f}(k)| = \sqrt{\frac{\pi}{\alpha}}e^{-\frac{(\pi k)^2}{\alpha}}$.
 The graph of $|\widehat{f}(k)|$ is centered at $k = 0$ regardless of the value of $\alpha$, but as the value of $\alpha$ increases, the plot of $|\widehat{f}(k)|$ becomes wider, as shown in \Cref{fig:Fourier combined plot}.
 In other words, if $|k_1| > |k_2|$ where $k_1$ and $k_2$ are fixed frequencies, then $\frac{|\widehat{f}(k_1)|}{|\widehat{f}(k_2)|}$ increases as $\alpha$ increases.
 Thus, as the value of $\alpha$ increases, the average absolute value of the frequency of the source function also increases.
 For large values of $\alpha$, the plot of the squared $L^2$ norm also has the properties of higher frequency data, as the plot is very sharp close to $(a^*,b^*) = (1,2)$.
 The high--frequency data seen in \Cref{fig:L2 Amplitude Plot 100} is explained by the squared $L^2$ norm weighting low--frequency and high--frequency terms equally, by the Plancherel Theorem.
 On the other hand, the plot of the squared $W_2$ distance is virtually unchanged as $\alpha$ increases, suggesting that the frequency of the the squared $W_2$ distance is highly insensitive to the frequency of the source function.

 The relationship between the $W_2$ distance between two functions $g$ and $h$ and a weighted $\dot{\mathcal{H}}^{-1}$ distance between them helps provide an explanation for these observations regarding frequency~\cite{engquist2020quadratic, villani2003topics}.
 We define the space $\dot{\mathcal{H}}^1(\R^d)$ through the seminorm and the space $\dot{\mathcal{H}}^{-1}(\R^d)$ is defined as the dual of ${\dot{\mathcal{H}}}^1(\R^d)$ through the norm It is known~\cite{villani2003topics} that the $W_2$ distance is asymptotically equivalent to the $\dot{\mathcal{H}}^{-1}$ norm, which weights terms of lower frequency over terms with higher frequency.
+Specifically, if $\mu$ is a probability measure and $\text{d}\pi$ is an infinitesimal perturbation with zero total mass, then $W_2(\mu, \mu + \text{d}\pi) = ||\text{d}\pi||_{\dot{\mathcal{H}}^{-1}_{(\text{d}\mu)}} + o(\text{d}\pi)$ \cite{engquist2020quadratic}.
 While the objective functions in \Cref{fig:Single W2 Convexity Plot,fig:Multiple W2 Convexity Comparison} are not globally convex, the relationship between the squared $W_2$ distance and the squared ${\dot{\mathcal{H}}^{-1}}$ metric offers an explanation for the smoothness of the plots in these figures, which display properties of low--frequency data.